lixinW/ship-hats-docs/pipeline-coe.md

 When users are looking for an image to define for runners to use, they should look at the available ones in Pipeline COE.
 In the event that they are not able to find one, they may:

+If you are looking for an image to define for runners to use, you can look for the same in the available resources in the Pipeline COE.
+If you are not able to find an image as per your requirement, you can:

-1. Add on to a current project by [raising a service request]() for us to elevate their role to "Developer" to raise a MR for its Dockerfile changes to add/change the image.
-Platform team will assess and merge accordingly subjected to approval.
+1. [Raise a service request](https://jira.ship.gov.sg/servicedesk/customer/portal/11) to update your role to **Developer** to add/change the image to the current project.
+SHIP-HATS team will then review and merge the request as per their approval process.
-1. If the requirements do not fit into any of the existing projects, [raise a service request]() for us to create a project within Pipeline COE and raise an MR there for us to do #1.
+1. If the requirement does not fit into any of the existing projects, [raise a service request](https://jira.ship.gov.sg/servicedesk/customer/portal/11) to create a project within Pipeline COE.
+You can then raise a **Merge Request (MR)** for the SHIP-HATS team to complete step 1.
-1. [Raise a service request]() for platform team to help.
+1. For any additional help, please [raise a service request](https://jira.ship.gov.sg/servicedesk/customer/portal/11) to get support.

 ## Approval Tips

-- Pass scans
+- Make sure that **scans have passed** successfully.
-- No deprecated versions.
-As we would like to keep the images within Pipeline COE as clean as possible, we will deprecate versions with proper communication to users.
-Should they still require the versions that we do not support, they may make a copy of the image in their own container registries.
+- Make sure that there are **no deprecated versions**.
+To keep the images within Pipeline COE clean, we will deprecate versions with proper communication to users.

+    If there are versions that you require that are not supported or deprecated, you can make a copy of the image in your own container registries.

-- Reusability (Highly customised images or images that contains users' specific development work are better to be stored in users' own container registries)
+- Make sure that the **images are reusable**.
+If you have highly customised images or images that contains your specific development work, please store them in your own container registries.

 ## Future Enhancements